formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 ```

 #### Value
 A list of module names, typically corresponding to the module of a folder.
 All the modules which are direct children of such modules are considered as plain modules.
-They are encoded by Coq modules, even if there is a signature to make a corresponding record.
+They are encoded by Rocq modules, even if there is a signature to make a corresponding record.

 #### Explanation
 The module system of `coq-of-ocaml` encodes the modules having a signature name as dependent records.
 We use the signature name as the record type name.
 Sometimes, for modules corresponding to files, we want to avoid using records even if there is a named signature.
 This option prevents the record encoding for modules of the form `A.B` where `A` is in the black-list.
 For example, when a reference to a value `A.B.c` appears, we generate `A.B.c` rather than `A.B.(signature_name_of_B.c)`.
-Indeed, `A.B` is a Coq module rather than a record.
+Indeed, `A.B` is a Rocq module rather than a record.

 ## first_class_module_signature_blacklist
 #### Example